 With all Gen 4 cross-gen evolutions having debuted in GO, most cross-gen evolutions in Gen 4 are obtainable through use of the Sinnoh Stone, an item that can be obtained in weekly research breakthroughs and as a PvP reward.
 Because of this, players want to use their Sinnoh Stones wisely.

-This article examines the current best uses for the Sinnoh Stone.
+This article examines the current best uses for the Sinnoh Stone, with a heavy focus on PvE.
 We discuss current and future competition these Pokemon have, as well as exclusive moves to potentially hold out for.

 Before we continue, we’d like to mention with extra emphasis that it’s best to save resources until absolutely needed.
-If you evolve an Electabuzz today and Niantic surprises us with Heatran as a raid boss a week later, you may wish you had a Rhyperior instead.
+If you evolve an Electabuzz today and Niantic surprises us with Heatran's return as a raid boss a week later, you may wish you had a Rhyperior instead.

 These Pokemon can be the best options in your battle party.
 Their performance makes them valuable additions to rosters of both established and new players.
 They face competition from other species, so your evolution priorities should reflect your current collection.